wkrea/git-cop/README.md

 #### Regular Expressions

-Some cops support *whitelist* or *blacklist* options.
+Some cops support *include* or *exclude* lists.
 These lists can consist of strings, regular expressions, or a combination thereof.
 Regardless of your choice, all lists are automatically converted to regular expression for use by the cops.
 This means a string like `"example"` becomes `/example/` and a regular expression of `"\\AExample.+"` becomes `/\AExample.+/`.